ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 Run backend
 ===========

-Until now, we have a llvm backend to compile C or assembly as the blue part of :num:`Figure #runbackend-f1`.
-If without global variable, the elf obj can be dumped to hex file via ``llvm-objdump -d`` did in Chapter ELF Support.
+Until now, we have an llvm backend to compile C or assembly as the blue part of :num:`Figure #runbackend-f1`.
+If without global variable, the elf obj can be dumped to hex file via ``llvm-objdump -d`` which finished in Chapter ELF Support.

 .. _runbackend-f1:
 .. figure:: ../Fig/runbackend/1.png